matrix-org/matrix-spec-proposals/proposals/2783-homeserver-migration-data-format.md

-# MSCXXXX: Homeserver Migration Data Format
+# MSC2783: Homeserver Migration Data Format

 This MSC proposes a specification of a data format for homeservers to export into, and other homeservers to import from.